Multi-Carrier Shipping Platform Scaling to 70+ Countries

 ERP supply chain modules handle the transactional record reliably: purchase orders, goods receipts, stock movements.
 They typically have limited capability for demand forecasting, supplier performance analytics, or the exception-based management procurement teams need to work efficiently at scale.
 Custom supply chain software is often built alongside the ERP rather than replacing it.
 The ERP holds the transactional record; the custom system provides the planning, analytics, and supplier collaboration layer the ERP module doesn't support well.
 We assess your ERP's current capability during discovery so we build what's genuinely missing rather than duplicating what you already have.

 Yes.
 Supply chain software sits in the middle of the data landscape.
 It needs to pull sales data from your e-commerce platform or ERP, push purchase orders to your ERP or directly to suppliers, receive goods receipt confirmations from your WMS, and feed performance data back to your analytics environment.
+Not every trading partner speaks a modern API.
+Larger suppliers and 3PLs often exchange documents over EDI, so we handle both: REST and webhook integration where the systems support it, and EDI transaction sets (850 purchase order, 856 advance shipment notice, 810 invoice) where a supplier or carrier requires them.
 We scope the integration landscape during discovery and confirm what data flows are achievable with each system before development starts.

 Irregular demand requires a forecasting approach that accounts for the intermittency.
 Croston's method or similar intermittent demand models work better than standard time series methods that assume consistent consumption.
 Seasonal products require the seasonal pattern to be decomposed from the underlying trend before forecasting.
 Promotional demand needs to be modelled separately from baseline demand.
 The forecasting approach for each product category is configured during implementation based on your demand patterns, and we monitor forecast accuracy from go-live so the model can be adjusted as data accumulates.

-A platform covering demand forecasting, PO management, supplier portal, and inventory visibility typically runs $50,000 to $100,000.
-A more complete system with inbound shipment tracking, multi-location optimisation, landed cost calculation, and deep ERP integration typically runs $100,000 to $200,000.
-Fixed cost agreed before development starts.
+We start with a validated v1 in about 12 to 18 weeks, then grow it.
+A v1 covering demand forecasting, PO management, a supplier portal, and multi-location inventory visibility typically runs $30,000 to $60,000.
+A fuller platform that adds inbound shipment tracking, landed cost calculation, and deep multi-system ERP integration typically runs $60,000 to $100,000.
+Fixed cost, agreed before development starts.

 Demand forecasting software